szli6792/CSCI-3308-Team-3/SQL_TESTING.md

 - Email: The given email of a user.

 List of tests for verifying each table:
-- Use case name
+- Use case name: Test accurate recording of emails in subscriptions table.

-- Description

-- Pre-conditions
+- Description: Verify that if a correctly formatted email that is not subscribed to the email list is inputted, it is added to the subscriptions table.
+- Pre-conditions: User enters text into the subscription bar.

-- Test steps
+- Test steps:

-- Expected result

-- Actual result
+    1. Navigate to the about us page.
+    2. Enter a collection of emails that are either valid, in incorrect format or already exist within the subscriptions table into the subscription bar.
+    3. Check for each email inputted, whether the subscription table was appropriately updated/not updated.
+- Expected result: For inputted correctly formatted emails that dont already exist within the usbscriptions tabe, the subscriptions table should be updated with the inputted email.
+Alternatively, the subscriptions table should not be updated.
+- Actual result: User inputs email into subscriptions bar then recieves a notification that their email has been added to the subscriptions table.

-- Status (Pass/Fail)
+- Status (Pass/Fail): Pass

-- Notes

-- Post-conditions
+- Notes: N/A
+- Post-conditions: The webpage currently visited by a user should be recorded in the database.
+The subcription database should be updated.
+Pop up notifications informing user that heir email has been added to the subscription list.

 ## Users Table

-Table Description: Table that stores all the most important user information.
+Table Description: Table that stores all the required user information in order to make an account.

 For each field of the table, provide name and short description.
 - UserID: ID of the user.